Conditions For Successful Helium Detonations In Astrophysical Environments: Conditions for Successful Helium Detonations

-The choice to use a linear temperature profile is admittedly arbitrary, so we determined the critical size for a gaussian temperature distribution and compared the results to a linear temperature profile with the same $T_{\max}$, $T_{0}$ and $\rho$.
-Figure \ref{fig:gaussian} shows the time-evolution of a critical detonation for these two cases where $\xi = \xi_{\rm crit}$ (for the linear case) or $R = R_{\rm crit}$ (for the gaussian case).
+The choice to use a linear temperature profile is admittedly arbitrary, so we determined the critical size for a Gaussian temperature distribution and compared the results to a linear temperature profile with the same $T_{\max}$, $T_{0}$ and $\rho$.
+Figure~\ref{fig:gaussian} shows the time-evolution of a critical detonation for these two cases where $\xi = \xi_{\rm crit}$ (for the linear case) or $R = R_{\rm crit}$ (for the Gaussian case, where $R$ is equal to the standard deviation).
 While the delay between the start of the simulation and the time at which a self-propagating detonation forms is different between the two simulations, the resulting detonation structure is almost identical.

-\subsection{Critical size estimates}
+\subsection{Critical Size Estimates}

 Past efforts in determining minimal length scales for the initiation of detonations have been concerned with C/O WDs \citep{Arnett:1994ev,Niemeyer:1997dg,Ropke:2007dd,Seitenzahl:2009jf}.
-In all of the aforementioned works, these critical sizes were determined through the use of one-dimensional hydrodynamical simulations, as multidimensional parameter space searches are computationally prohibitive.
-But while these studies have been performed by numerous groups for C/O mixtures, they have never been performed for pure He.
+In all of the aforementioned works, these critical sizes were determined through the use of one-dimensional hydrodynamical simulations, but while these studies have been performed by numerous groups for C/O mixtures, they have never been performed for pure He.
+In \citet{Moll:2013vq} the critical size required for the successful detonation of a helium envelope with mass $0.045 M_{\odot}$ on the surface of a $1 M_{\odot}$ C/O WD was recently determined through the use of multidimensional simulations.
+However, a systematic determination of the critical length scales for all possible combinations of core and envelope mass would be computationally prohibitive in multiple dimensions.